microsoft/FluidFramework/docs/README.md

 ### Nice to have before merging into main

--   Add component-level unit testing (with accessibility tests)
+-   Add component-level unit testing
--   Add end-to-end testing
+-   Add accessibility tests

 ### After merging into main